Celeo/rfesi/README.md

 See [the docs](https://docs.rs/rfesi).

-Note that adding all of the endpoints would very tedious, so I'm adding endpoints in a rough order of what I think are most useful.
+Note that adding all of the endpoints would very tedious, so not all of them have been implemented.
+I've added a handful that I found useful, and I will be happy to add missing ones on request.
+Additionally, I'm happy to take PRs for adding endpoint support.

 ## Developing